RocketMap/RocketMap/docs/extras/mysql.md

    ```
    CREATE DATABASE pokemongomapdb;
+   CREATE USER 'pogomapuser'@'localhost' IDENTIFIED BY 'password';
+   GRANT ALL PRIVILEGES ON pokemongomapdb . * TO 'pogomapuser'@'localhost;
+   exit
    ```
    You can change `pokemongomapdb` to whatever you want the name of the database to be.
 5. If the database creation was successful it will tell you "Query OK, 1 row affected".
 If it doesn't echo that back at you then you either received an error message, or it just created a blank line.
 I've detailed how to fix common errors, and the blank line below.